 There are essential steps a landlord must follow to be protected both legally and financially if their tenant dies in their rental property.
-While you should always check your local and state laws in the unfortunate event that you are presented with a tenant death, we have outlined guidelines landlords can follow to protect themselves and skillfully and effectively move past the tragic event.
+While you should always check your local and state laws in the unfortunate event that you are presented with a tenant death, we have outlined guidelines landlords can follow to protect themselves and gracefully move past the tragic event.

 Get Written Notice

-If you discover the death, immediately call the police, as well as the emergency contact listed by the tenant.
-Secure the rental and do not move anything or take any personal property from the unit.
+If you discover the death, immediately call the police and the emergency contact listed by the tenant.
+Do not move anything or take any personal property from the unit.
 Wait for the authorities and the emergency contact to arrive.
-Again, check your state and local laws regarding this kind of event; being prepared ahead of time will help you keep your cool if the unfortunate occasion should arise.
+Again, check your state and local laws regarding this kind of event so you’re prepared ahead of time.
+This will help you keep your cool if this unfortunate occasion should arise.

 Once you receive written notice of the death of a tenant, you can move on to the next step.